Out-Law Guide | 28 Oct 2019 | 2:22 pm | 1 min. read

 The duty to consult

-Affected scheme members should usually be consulted before making significant benefit changes.
+It is usually necessary to consult affected scheme members before making significant benefit changes.
 This involves explaining the changes to members, and listening to their concerns.
 Any consultation period should usually last for at least 60 days.

-Employment contracts should also be checked, to ensure that changing the pension scheme will not result in breach of contract.
+Employment contracts should also be checked, to ensure that changing the pension scheme does not breach these.
 Often, these contracts are loosely worded and will allow the scheme to be changed without the member's agreement.